railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 required for manufacture or for finished products.

-A routing can be defined directly in a bill of materials or through the menu :menuselection:`Manufacturing --> Configuration --> Routings`.
+A routing can be defined directly in a bill of materials or through the menu :menuselection:`Manufacturing --> Configuration --> Master Bill of Materials --> Routings`.
 A routing has a name, a code and a description.
-Later in this chapter you'll see that a routing can also be associated with a stock location.
+Later in this chapter you will see that a routing can also be associated with a stock location.
 That enable you to indicate where assembly takes place.

 .. figure:: images/mrp_routing.png